Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 ~~~~

 This feature was used in multiple places in OCCT and dependent projects.
-However it is potentially unsafe: in the above example no checks are done at compile time or at run time to ensure that argument handle is assigned a type compatible with the type of handle passed as argument.
+However it is potentially unsafe: in the above example no checks are done at compile time or at run time to ensure that the type assigned to the argument handle is compatible with the type of the handle passed as argument.
-If object of incompatible type (e.g. Geom_Circle) is assigned to *theCurve*, the behavior will be unpredictable.
+If an object of incompatible type (e.g. Geom_Circle) is assigned to *theCurve*, the behavior will be unpredictable.

-For compatibility with existing code, by default OCCT 7.0 keeps this possibility, providing operators of type cast to handle to base type.
-Besides being unsafe, in specific situations this feature may cause compile-time or run-time errors as described above.
+For compatibility with the existing code, OCCT 7.0 keeps this possibility by default, providing operators of type cast to the handle to a base type.
+However, this feature is unsafe and in specific situations it may cause compile-time or run-time errors as described above.

-In order to provide safer behavior, this feature can be disabled by defining a compile-time macro *OCCT_HANDLE_NOCAST*.
+To provide a safer behavior, this feature can be disabled by a compile-time macro *OCCT_HANDLE_NOCAST*.
-When it is defined, constructors and assignment operators are defined (instead of type cast operators) to convert from handle to defived type to handle to base type.
+When it is used, constructors and assignment operators are defined (instead of type cast operators) to convert handles to a derived type into handles to a base type.
 This implies creation of temporary objects and hence may be more expensive at run time in some circumstances, however this way is more standard, safer, and in general recommended.

-The code that relies on possibility of casting to base should be amended so that handle of argument type is always used in function call, and to use DownCast() to safely convert the result to desired type.
+The code that relies on the possibility of casting to base should be amended to always use the handle of argument type in function call and to use *DownCast()* to safely convert the result to the desired type.
 For instance, the code from the example below can be changed as follows:

 ~~~~~